OSCNWeb/oscn-careers/_posts/2021-03-17-information-security-administrator.md

 **Education / Experience:**

 - Bachelor's Degree in Computer Science, Management Information Systems, or related field, or equivalent experience (2-3 years).
-- Certifications: Comp TIA’s Security +
+- Certifications: Comp TIA's Security +
 - Two or more years of progressive experience in computing and information security, including experience with Internet technology and security issues.
 Experience in court systems preferred.
 - Experience working on large priority projects as a team member.
 - Experience with Microsoft Project, Imperva, Palo Alto, Traps, AlienVault, or SCCM preferred.